Pacemakers and Defibrillators Save Lives In Different Ways

 No. Dangerous rhythm disorders can affect young people too.
 When athletes collapse on the field after practice, the culprit often is some form of heart rhythm abnormality.

-In both cases, the defibrillator can detect when the heart starts to quiver or beat erratically and reset it, saving the patient’s life.
+In both cases, the defibrillator can detect when your heart starts to quiver or beat erratically and reset it, saving your life.

 In order to determine what type of device is appropriate for you, your cardiologist will order tests to determine what type of rhythm disorder you have and if you need treatment.